ForgottenGlory/MOISE/README.md

 ## INSTALLATION SETUP
 1. Download the [Modlist File](https://drive.google.com/open?id=1eCcK-fmDmtUpV19YZX5tUEfvpe8OMwjf) as well as the [Wabbajack Installer](https://github.com/wabbajack-tools/wabbajack/releases).
 Do not run anything until instructed to do so.
 2. Create a new folder in the root of the drive where you want Wabbajack to be installed.
 (C:\ will be used as an example, but it can be placed in any drive.)
 Name this folder “Wabbajack”.
 Important: Wabbajack must be placed in a separate folder from where the installation will occur.
-3. Create a second folder called C:\MOISE.
+3. Create a second folder called C:\MME.
 This folder is where everything will be installed.
-4. Ensure that C:\MOISE is completely empty.
+4. Ensure that C:\MME is completely empty.
 5. Ensure that Wabbajack.exe and the .wabbajack file are in C:\Wabbajack.

 ## WABBAJACK INSTALLATION
 1. Run Wabbajack.exe.
 At the bottom of the window, click Install from Disk.
 A file picker window will appear.
-2. Navigate to C:\Wabbajack and select MOISE.
+2. Navigate to C:\Wabbajack and select MME.
 3. Click Open.
-4. Set the Installation Location to C:\MOISE.
+4. Set the Installation Location to C:\MME.
 The download location does not need to be set manually unless you have drive space limitations.
 Downloading to a separate folder is fine (for example, on a HDD), but as before it is recommended that the actual install be placed on a SSD.
 5. Click Run.
 6. Wabbajack will walk you through logging into the Nexus and authorizing an API key so it can download mods if you have not done so previously.